African philosophy: African ethics

 Although Africa is extremely diverse, there appear to be some shared moral ideas across many ethnic groups.
 In a number of African cultures, ethics is centered on a person's character, and saying "he has no morals" translates as something like "he has no character".
 A person's character reflects the accumulation of their deeds and their habits of conduct; hence, it can be changed over a person's life.
 In some African cultures, "personhood" refers to an adult human who exhibits moral virtues, and one who behaves badly is not considered a person, even if he is considered a human.

-While many traditional African societies are highly religious, their religions are not revealed, and hence, ethics does not center around divine commands.
+While many traditional African societies are highly religious, their religions are not revealed religions, and hence, ethics does not center around divine commands.
 Instead, ethics is humanistic and utilitarian: it focuses on improving social functioning and human flourishing.
 On the other hand, social welfare is not a mere aggregate of individual welfare; rather, there is a collective "social good" embodying values that everyone wants, like peace and stability.
 In general, African ethics is social or collectivistic rather than individualistic and united in ideology.
 Cooperation and altruism are considered crucial.
 African ethics places more weight on duties of prosocial behaviour than on rights per se, in contrast to most of Western ethics.